This story first appeared as a feature in the December January 2021 issue of Yankee Brew News

 It’s not just local ingredients that Kent Falls and others are using to brew their beer, it’s also local renewable energy.
 Ridgefield, Connecticut’s Nod Hill Brewery, Morrisville, Vermont’s Rock Art Brewery, Northampton, New Hampshire’s Throwback Brewery, RiverWalk Brewing in Newburyport, Massachusetts and West Kingston Rhode Island’s Shaidzon Beer Company are all among the top 100 solar-powered breweries in the world according to Solar Plaza, a global platform for the solar energy industry.

 Of course, the east coast’s first solar-brewed beer originates from Barrington Brewery in Great Barrington, Massachusetts.
 It’s been drawing 85 percent of its brewery and restaurant energy needs from a 480-panel solar array since in 2007.
 It wasn’t initially intended to be an economic decision, but ended up saving the brewery quite a bit on air conditioning costs said Andrew Mankin, the brewery’s co-owner.
 “We started thinking about how much we were paying for some of the aesthetic features of the building,” he explained, “and we decided it was equally important to put some money into being an environmentally responsible business too.
-And once the loan is paid off, your’e getting free electricity.”
+Once the loan is paid off, your’e getting free electricity.”

 An environmental concern that has increasingly attracted attention is the proliferation of plastic can carriers, a result of the trend toward canning.
 Despite being marketed as “100% recyclable” by manufacturers, PakTechs and other can handles aren’t compatible with residential recycling collections because they can’t be sorted for a variety of reasons.
 Instead, they’re ending up in landfills or leaking into the environment where they sometimes cause harm to wildlife.
 The concerns prompted high-profile brands Tree House Brewing and Hill Farmstead Brewery to ditch plastic carriers all together.
 The news was greeted with overwhelmingly positive reaction by social media followers of the two breweries.

 Breweries without the luxury of selling beer exclusively out of taprooms have also been looking for solutions to the plastic packaging problem.
 “We knew we wanted to offer a truly green product to our consumers when we opened our brewery” said Russell Voss, cofounder of NU Brewery in New Castle, Maine, “so carriers made from plastic weren’t really a consideration.”
 Voss opted for a truly biodegradable alternative known as Eco Rings, which he says have worked successfully for on-site and distribution retail sales.
 Created by startup company E6PR, the compostable carriers are now being used by nearly 20 other New England breweries thanks to New Hampshire mobile canning company State 64.
-Cofounder Tim Little bought a pallet of them at bulk price so he could economically offer the innovative product to eco-conscious breweries like Loaded Question Brewing in Portsmouth, Bad Lab Beer in Somersworth and To Share Brewing in Manchester among others.
+Cofounder Tim Little bought a pallet of them at bulk price so he could economically offer the innovative product to eco-conscious breweries like Loaded Question Brewing in Portsmouth and To Share Brewing in Manchester among others.

 Green is the new black